 - NSF’s Project Kaleidoscope annual meeting, October 2002.

-- The Lynchburg College Symposium Readings (LCSR) Training, May 2002.
+- The University of Lynchburg Symposium Readings (LCSR) Training, May 2002.

 - International Conference on Tools for Artificial Intelligence, Dallas, November 2001.

 - Independent Eritrea: Lessons and Prospects, Asmara, Eritrea, July 2001.

 - LC’s Workshop on Innovative Teaching Methods, 2000, 2001.

 - Workshop on the Media, University of Lynchburg, November 2000.

 - Personal Software Process Faculty Workshop at Southern Polytechnic, July 2000.